Te Awakairangi Health Network Board of Trustees

 Muhammad Naseem (Joe) Asghar – Independent Chair

-Teresea is Ngati Porou, a mother of 6 and has brought up 5 whangai.
-She has 9 grandchildren, lives in Wainuiomata and works at Kokiri Marae in Seaview.
+Teresea is Ngati Porou, a mother of six and has brought up five whangai.
+She has nine grandchildren, lives in Wainuiomata and works at Kokiri Marae in Seaview.
 Teresea set up the health and social services arm of her organisation in 1982 and supported the development of organisations like Kokiri Marae Maori women’s refuge, Whai Oranga Health Centre, Tu Kotahi Maori Asthma Trust and Naku Enei Tamariki to name a few.
 She is passionate about Maori health and improving the health of Maori Whanau.
+Her commitment and achievements were recognised by the award of a Queen’s Service Medal in 2018.

 Dr Hans Snoek